ibm-cloud-docs/watsonxdata/lite_plan.md

     **Take a homepage tour** : to view a guided home page tour to learn more about the entry points in the home page.
     **Start working with data** : to run sample query using the sample worksheets and to try ingetsing data in watsonx.data.

-    You can also skip this step and go to the Welcome page directly.
-Use the **Skip for now** link.
+    You can also skip this step (use the **Skip for now** link) and go to the Welcome page directly and explore the UI features.
     {: note}

 3. If you select the **Start working with data** option and click **Continue**, you can view the following tiles: